The Savage Eye: Exhibition

 The film premiered at the Edinburgh Film Festival in August 1959 and received the Roy Thomson Edinburgh Film Guild Award; at the Venice Film Festival, it took the Italian Film Clubs Prize.
 It also won the 1959 BAFTA Robert Flaherty Award for Best Feature Length Documentary.
 Reviewing its debut at the Edinburgh Film Festival, the art critic David Sylvester called its imagery "sharp, intense, spectacular, and imaginative".

+Reception and legacy

 The film opened commercially in New York City on June 6, 1960.
 In his The New York Times review, A. H. Weiler characterized the film:

 John Hagan has written further of the film's influence that: "One can see how, in its study of a woman whose marital problems have estranged her from the world, it anticipated, if not influenced, such films as The Misfits, Red Desert, and Juliet of the Spirits."

 The Academy Film Archive preserved The Savage Eye in 2008.

+Ben Maddow said the film "was imitated many, many times.
+It's not easy to imitate."
+He liked the film "quite a lot, even though I think there were excesses in the writing which was perhaps a little over-rhetoricized.
+But on the whole, it is a single tone, even if that tone is of lurid colors."